awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-legal-hold.md

 For an AWS Command Line Interface example of using this operation, see [Use S3 Batch Operations with S3 Object Lock legal hold](batch-ops-examples-java.md#batch-ops-examples-java-object-lock-legalhold)\.

-For an AWS SDK for Java example, see [Use S3 Batch Operations to turn off S3 Object Lock legal hold](batch-ops-examples-cli.md#batch-ops-cli-object-lock-legalhold-example)\.
+For an AWS SDK for Java example, see [S3 Batch Operations examples using the AWS SDK for Java](batch-ops-examples-java.md)\.

 ## Restrictions and limitations<a name="batch-ops-legal-hold-restrictions"></a>
 + S3 Batch Operations does not make any bucket level changes\.